Peru: Flight Lima to Cusco & Our Local Peruvian Hotel

 Diego, the hotel owner, and his family members in our family-run Cusco hotel only speak Spanish.
 The e-mail communication prior to our arrival has been entirely in English – we are now wondering how they did that!

-The case is that the hotel has been taken over by a new owner, since we booked months ago, and our booking apparently has disappeared in the computer files or paper piles – clearly visible on the desk!
+The case is that the hotel has been taken over by a new owner since we booked months ago, and our booking apparently has disappeared in the computer files or paper piles – clearly visible on the desk!
 It now looks as if there are no rooms reserved for us!
-They are extremely service-minded, though, and try to sort matters out.
+Nevertheless, they are extremely service-minded and try to sort matters out.

 Photo: Travel In Culture

-Our hotel is located a bit away from busy roads and the usual tourist streets in Cusco!
+Our hotel is away from busy roads and the usual tourist streets in Cusco!
 Although a bit primitive, we enjoy our hotel here in the Andean city.
-Our suite is spacious and has got electrical heating, which we suspect is not the case everywhere.
-The shower can produce tepid water provided we hit the right moment during the day!
+Our suite is spacious and has electrical heating, which we suspect is not the case everywhere.
+The shower can produce tepid water, provided we hit the right moment during the day!
 After all, it is not that bad for Peru!

 Breakfast is served on the top floor.
-From there we have the most gorgeous view to reddish-brown clay tiles all over the city with mountain peaks in the background.
+From there, we have the most gorgeous view of reddish-brown clay tiles all over the city, with mountain peaks in the background.
 The breakfast room has considerable full-length windows, so it is like sitting right on the charming Cusco roofs.
-From here we can even spot the Cristo Blanco on the Pukamuqu mountain in the distance.
+From here, we can even spot the Cristo Blanco on the Pukamuqu mountain in the distance.

 Photo: ML Project / Pixabay

-We guess that the few other people in the rooftop breakfast room this morning are all family members.
-Seemingly, the young men are not particularly busy, but take their time for breakfast, listening to music.
-They are chatting to each other and to the young woman in charge of preparing the meal.
+We guess the few other people in the rooftop breakfast room this morning are all family members.
+Seemingly, the young men are not particularly busy but take their time for breakfast, listening to music.
+They chat with each other and the young woman preparing the meal.
 She makes cornmeal pancakes with ripe and tasty bananas for everyone.

-However, the process is slow and we need to be patient.
-She can only make two at a time, and she talks as least as much as she works, which inevitably slows down the cooking process!
-That she has to brew coffee at the same time, does absolutely not speed up anything.
-The male family members do not take steps to assist her, since it is evidently not their job!
+However, the process is slow, and we need to be patient.
+She can only make two at a time and talks at least as much as she works, which inevitably slows down the cooking process!
+That she has to brew coffee at the same time does absolutely not speed up anything.
+The male family members do not take steps to assist her since it is evidently not their job!
 The coffee maker is old, slow and repeatedly requires manual operation.

 The Andean Mountains can be seen in the distance | Photo: Travel In Culture

-Cusco or Cuzco (… or even Qosqo in the native language, Quechua) is situated at an altitude of 3,400 metres (11,000 feet) above sea level.
-We have been curious how this will affect us, hoping not to get to suffer too much from altitude sickness, known as soroche in Peru.
+Cusco or Cuzco (or even Qosqo in the native language, Quechua) is at an altitude of 3,400 metres (11,000 feet) above sea level.
+We have been curious how this will affect us, hoping not to suffer too much from altitude sickness, known as soroche in Peru.

-The streets around our hotel and in the heart of Cusco are in many places relatively steep, and in the beginning of our stay the altitude strikes us!
-In the thin air we find ourselves unnaturally losing breath.
-The first day we can only walk at a slow pace, frequently pausing to catch our breath again.
-This is just the way it is – you have to take it easy until the body adapts to the high altitude in Cusco.
+The streets around our hotel and in the heart of Cusco are generally relatively steep, and at the beginning of our stay, the altitude strikes us!
+In the thin air, we find ourselves unnaturally losing breath.
+On the first day, we can only walk at a slow pace, frequently pausing to catch our breath again.
+That is just how it is – you have to take it easy until the body adapts to the high altitude in Cusco.

 We enjoy a magnificent view of the Plaza San Blas in Cusco | Photo: Travel In Culture

-Our hotel is a gem of a hotel in a charming, tranquil neighbourhood in Cusco.
-We find our hotel conveniently located both for all the historical and cultural sites, as well as for getting a feel for the local Cusco.
-From our bay window we have a great view to local street life.
-Being close to a school, we follow the neatly dressed pupils in their school uniforms passing our street to go to school in the morning.
+Our hotel is a gem in a charming, tranquil neighbourhood in Cusco.
+We find our hotel conveniently located for all the historical and cultural sites and for getting a feel for the local Cusco.
+From our bay window, we have a great view of the local street life.
+Being close to a school, we follow the neatly dressed pupils in their school uniforms, passing our street to go to school in the morning.

-Just opposite our hotel there is a military academy and from our window we curiously observe Peruvian discipline and routines.
-A bit further away workers are busy all day walking up and down the sloping roofs to reach a house beyond.
+Just opposite our hotel, there is a military academy, and from our window, we curiously observe Peruvian discipline and routines.
+A bit further away, workers are busy walking up and down the sloping roofs to reach a house beyond.

 Read next: Things to Do in Peru – Itinerary 8 Days